yuki-kimoto/gitprep/README.md

 ## Can't find git command from GitPrep

-If you install git in your local directry, you must add the correct git command path to the **gitprep.conf** config file.
+If you install git into your local directry, you must add the correct git command path to the config file **gitprep.conf** .

     [basic]
     ;;; Git command path